Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 Focusing on power and endurance, without taking the time to work on moving better – more efficiently and freely – you’ll be missing out on what you can achieve physically.

-Move With More Precision and Confidence
+Move with Control and Confidence